uzyovoys/zenbot/_pages/botscript.md

 > We all know that we understand each other not only because we talk on the same language.
 > We also share the same context - a set of "valid" phrases at this moment.

-Each context in Zenbot contains a set of _inputs_ (valid phrases) and set of actions Zenbot has to perform.
+Each context in Zenbot contains a set of _inputs_ (valid phrases) and set of actions Zenbot has to perform once the user says something that matches with this input.
 It also can contain nested contexts to implement dialog branching.
 Let\'s look at this example which greets a user.